SAP/spartacus-docs/_pages/install/schematics.md

 - `@spartacus/smartedit` includes the [SmartEdit Integration]({{ site.baseurl }}{% link _pages/install/smartEdit-setup-instructions-for-spartacus.md %}).
 - `@spartacus/storefinder` includes the [Store Locator]({{ site.baseurl }}{% link _pages/dev/features/store-locator.md %}) feature.
 - `@spartacus/tracking` includes the [Tag Management System]({{ site.baseurl }}{% link _pages/dev/features/tag-management-system.md %}) feature and the [Personalization Integration]({{ site.baseurl }}{% link _pages/install/personalization-setup-instructions-for-spartacus.md %}).
-- `@spartacus/user` is not included in the list of libraries to install because it is included by default.
-It includes the Account and Profile features.
+- `@spartacus/user` includes the Account and Profile features.
 The Account feature contains components such as the login form, and also exposes the general method for getting user details.
 The Profile feature is responsible for functionality such as closing an account, updating a profile, updating an email, updating a password, resetting a password, and registering.
 It is highly recommended to install both of these features.

 If you do not install a particular integration library or feature library during the initial set up of your storefront, you can always install any of these libraries later on using schematics.
 The command to install a library is the following: